 - You can simply send your refund back to the sender's registered Coinbase email address, and our system will match this to their account.

-- You can request they log in, navigate to a digital currency wallet of their choice, and generate a new address using the "My address" button near the upper right.
+- You can request they sign in, navigate to a cryptocurrency wallet of their choice, and generate a new wallet address using the "My address" button near the upper right.

 - You can request the sender provide you with an address from https://www.coinbase.com/addresses while logged in to their Coinbase account.
 Each address here is capable of receiving and matching a refund.

-Once you have a digital currency or email address provided for refund, use the send page, include the address provided, enter the amount to be refunded, and click 'Send Funds'.
+Once you have a cryptocurrency or email address provided for refund, use the send page, include the address provided, enter the amount to be refunded, and click 'Send Funds'.

 If the party you are trying to refund is not using Coinbase, you will need to reach out to them directly in order to obtain an address that can accept refunds.